CodePosse/WCAG-Brute-Force/README.md

 ### What it does

 We define and leverage root and simple variables.
-Also there are font-handling methods that are often overlooked.
+Also, there are font-handling methods that are often overlooked.
 It also calls out that links need to have underlines unless they get a visually dominant treatment like a CTA (call to action)

 ## JavaScript